MicrosoftDocs/powerShell-Docs.ko-kr/reference/docs-conceptual/developer/cmdlet/adding-parameter-sets-to-a-cmdlet.md

     [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "Y"): Y
     ```

-- Windows PowerShell을 시작한 상태에서 `InputObject` 매개 변수 집합을 사용 하 여 `Get-Process` 명령으로 검색 된 메모장 개체의 프로세스를 중지 하는 Stop Proc cmdlet을 실행 합니다.
+- With Windows PowerShell started, run the Stop-Proc cmdlet with the `InputObject` parameter set to stop processes on the Notepad object retrieved by the `Get-Process` command.

     ```
     PS> get-process notepad | stop-proc